mozilla/firefox-translations-evaluation/eval/bleu-results.md

 ## Translators

 1. **bergamot** - uses compiled  [bergamot-translator](https://github.com/mozilla/bergamot-translator)  (wrapper for marian that is used by Firefox Translations web extension)
-2. **marian** - uses compiled [marian](https://github.com/marian-nmt/marian-dev) (translation engine bergamot-translator is based on)
-3. **google** - uses Google Translation [API](https://cloud.google.com/translate)
+2. **google** - uses Google Translation [API](https://cloud.google.com/translate)
-4. **microsoft** - uses Azure Cognitive Services Translator [API](https://azure.microsoft.com/en-us/services/cognitive-services/translator/)
+3. **microsoft** - uses Azure Cognitive Services Translator [API](https://azure.microsoft.com/en-us/services/cognitive-services/translator/)

 Translation quality of Marian and Bergamot is supposed to be very similar.

 ## Method

 We use official WMT ([Conference on Machine Translation](http://statmt.org/wmt21/)) parallel datasets.
-Available datsets are discovered automatically based on a language pair.
+Available datasets are discovered automatically based on a language pair.

-We perform translation from source to target langauge using one of 4 translation systems and then compare the result with the dataset reference and calculate BLEU score.
+We perform translation from source to target language using one of three translation systems and then compare the result with the dataset reference and calculate BLEU score.

 Evaluation is done using [SacreBLEU](https://github.com/mjpost/sacrebleu) tool which is reliable and widely used in academic world.